Jimmy Mullen (golfer)

 Jimmy Mullen (born 18 November 1993) is an English professional golfer.

+Career

 Mullen is from Devon, England.
 Playing as an amateur, he made the cut at the 2013 Open Championship.
 He and Matt Fitzpatrick were the only two amateurs to make the cut.
 He played on the Great Britain and Ireland team in the 2015 Walker Cup, winning all four of his matches.

 Mullen turned professional later in 2015 and made his professional debut at the Alfred Dunhill Links Championship.